konstantinstadler/brandt_lpa_neuronal_modulation/README.md

 To run the model:

 - [Download and install Julia](https://julialang.org/downloads/)
-- Download this repository (pressing the button 'Code' - either via git or just the zip file.
+- Download this repository (pressing the button 'Code' - either clone via git or just download/extract the zip file).
-- run the script from the command line with `julia --project ./src/lpa_vesicle_model.jl`
+- run the script from the command line from the root directory with `julia --project ./src/lpa_vesicle_model.jl`
 - this will produce a png figure in the the current directory with the results
 - the first time it might take some minutes for installing/pre-compiling all packages, it is faster the second time